mcmattco/3-apipodinfo/README.md

 1. first must create a clusterrole for the default service account

-this maifest creates the clusterole with read access on everything
+this manifest creates the clusterole with read access on everything

 ```
 kind: ClusterRole